 Take for instance, the example of employee onboarding.
 Onboarding forms a big part of an HR professionals day-to-day responsibilities.
 No more simply onboarding employees in one day.
 Onboarding is often a multi-week process with loads of processes to fulfil, forms to sign, classes to attend, and more.
-An effective performance system keeps track of all the processes, so nothing slips through the cracks.
+An effective performance system keeps track of all the processes, so nothing slips through the cracks, including spotting high performers.

-With tasks assigned and checklists made in one spot, all documents at your fingertips, and a comprehensive & intelligent understanding of employee behaviour, managers grow more confident in the workforce, get the opportunity to train their employees, and set them up for success.
+With tasks assigned and checklists made in one spot, all documents at your fingertips, and a comprehensive & intelligent understanding of employee behaviour, good managers grow more confident in the workforce, get development opportunities to train their employees, and set them up for success.

 Essential features of a performance management system

 What makes a performance management system so “effective”, as this article claims?
-Sure, the automation of manual processes is one major plus point, but there are dozens of HR software solutions out there, you need to look for the one that provides the essential elements that makes a performance management system effective in its function.
+Sure, the automation of manual processes is one major plus point, but there are dozens of HR software solutions out there, you need to look for the one that provides the essential elements of a performance management software that makes it effective in its function.
 This performance management system guide will enumerate these elements.

 One of the crucial elements you need to know about in this performance management handbook is the ability to efficiently manage employee tasks.
 The data that you collect tells a story.
 And quite poetically, task management tell the story of your people’s efforts.
 It basically keeps the tory in order and gives the data meaning.